Second-year in college, the second half of the first semester. Anything better than this? It’s about to unfold.

 And yes, even our house is not spared from the flood, though it’s just the basement (where the kitchen is) which was knee deep.
 The computer’s system unit, which is on the floor, is now placed on the chair.
 I’m starting to worry that the flood might reach higher than that and submerge the basement, but then there are only light rains until late in the evening and the flood somehow subsided.
 The next day, the weather became bright and sunny, like it was already back to normal.

 The indie film shoot continued, and that was the time I made a few (notable) appearances in the film.
 I’m a bit comfortable about gender switch (cross dressing) and putting make-up and wig, but not the daring role of a delinquent in a red hoodie.
-And I also appeared in a suspense-comedy like scene wherein we reminded some parent (portrayed by my older classmate) about child abuse.
+And I also appeared in a suspense-comedy-like scene wherein we reminded some parent (portrayed by my older classmate) about child abuse.
 The rest are just cameos.

 We did our shoot in different places, including our campus and a nearby church.
 Some scenes are pretty fun, some are pretty daring, at times something inappropriate (I think).
 Anyway, we enjoyed doing this shoot.

 Going 19 is just another year in my life, nothing special.
-And since I rarely invited anyone in my house, the thought of inviting almost the entire class for a birthday celebration really is a surprise.
+And since I rarely invited anyone to my house, the thought of inviting almost the entire class for a birthday celebration really is a surprise.
 Even my family is surprised too, but luckily I informed them ahead that the entire batch is coming so no worries.

 So the election is next year and we are encouraged to register and vote.
 Of course, I did register but it took me almost half-day for the registration process since I came in a few days before the deadline.
-Now I know the value of registering early to avoid inconvenience, yet I somehow managed to do it in time since I need to return to school at around 6 PM for my next class.
+Now I know the value of registering early to avoid inconvenience, yet I somehow managed to do it in time, since I need to return to school at around 6 PM for my next class.